georgiosKachrimanis/TryHackMe-Walkthroughs/Pickle Rick TryHackMe Walkthrough/TryHackMe Pickle Rick Walkthrough.md

 # About
 This is one of the simple CTF based on the Rick and Morty cartoon.
 This is a **free**room, which means anyone can deploy virtual machines in the room (without being subscribed)!
-There are only 3 questions so probably not to hard to bit!
+There are only 3 questions so probably not to hard to finish!
 <img src="Photos/pickle_rick_1.png">